-Energy efficiency means delivering the same (or more) services while using less energy.
 So how can you make a difference through energy efficiency?
-EPA’s ENERGY STAR program is the best place to start for guidance on how to save energy, save money, and protect the environment.
-Behind each blue ENERGY STAR label is a product, building, or home that is independently certified to use less energy and cause fewer of the emissions that contribute to climate change.
-Today, ENERGY STAR is the most widely recognized symbol for energy efficiency in the world, helping families and businesses save $300 billion on utility bills, while reducing carbon pollution by two billion metric tons.
+EPA's ENERGY STAR program is the best place to start for guidance on how to save energy, save money, and protect the environment.
+Behind each blue ENERGY STAR label is a product, building, or home that is independently certified to use less energy, achieving emissions reductions to reduce air pollution and help protect the climate.

 Switch to cleaner energy resources

-Clean energy generally means energy generated using renewable energy sources that emit no or negligible air emissions—solar and wind, for example—as well as clean distributed generation, such as combined heat and power.
+Clean energy generally means energy generated using renewable energy sources that emit no or negligible air emissions—solar and wind energy, for example—as well as clean distributed generation, such as combined heat and power.

-As the price of wind and solar energy continues to fall, more and more people are choosing to purchase renewable energy.
-Many businesses are also choosing to install renewable energy and combined heat and power at their buildings to save them money, reduce their environmental impact, and provide greater control of their energy use.
+As the price of wind and solar energy continues to fall, more and more people are purchasing renewable energy.
+Many businesses are also installing renewable energy and combined heat and power at their buildings to save them money, reduce their environmental impact, and provide greater control of their energy use.